-Basketball Offense - Spread Delay OffenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Spread Delay OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Sometimes you need an offense to slow things down, to delay the game and control the tempo, or to simply run the clock out at the end of a half or the end of the game (when you have the lead).
-In running such an offense, you want your best ball-handlers in the game, as well as your best free-throw shooters, as the defense will often foul to stop the clock.
+Sometimes you need an offense to slow things down, to delay and control the tempo, or to run the clock out at the end of a half or the end of the game (when you have the lead).
+When running this offense, have your best ball-handlers and free-throw shooters in the game - the defense will often foul to stop the clock.

-A coach might try this "spread-delay offense" if he/she believes his team is strongly out-matched, and if you are playing without a shot clock.
-A few years ago, we had a very strong team (scoring about 80/game), and an opposing coach ran this offense against us the entire first half, with a resulting half-time score of 12-8! - (boys high school varsity).
+A coach might use this "spread-delay offense" if there is no shot clock and if he/she believes his team is strongly out-matched.
+Several years ago, we had a very strong team (scoring about 80/game), and an opposing coach ran this offense against us the entire first half, with a resulting half-time score of 12-8! - (boys high school varsity).

-In running this offense, you have to sell it to your players.
+To run this offense, you have to sell it to your players.
 Kids like to score points, and there won't be many scored with this offense.
-The fans won't like it either, and expect a few "boos"!
+The fans won't like it either, and expect "boos"!
 But the idea is to win the game, and this offense could help you get an upset win.

 Even teams that like to run and play up-tempo could find this offense useful at the end of the game, in running out the clock, or for the last shot of a period.
 The goal is to control tempo and clock, and score with lay-ups and free-throws.
 Even though we are delaying, we still look to score lay-ups off back-cuts and dribble-penetration.

-"Spread" Offense PatternThis is a patterned 5-out, open-post offense.
-Diagram A below shows the initial set, which is 5-out.
+"Spread" Offense PatternThis is a patterned 5-out, open-post offense (diagram A).
 The opposite wing O3 cuts to the lane-line and then makes are hard cut up top to get the pass from O1.
-O1 then cuts through (and could get the pass back for a lay-up) and goes to the opposite corner.
+O1 cuts through (and could get the pass back for a lay-up) and goes to the opposite corner.
 O5 rotates up to the wing.
 Then O2 cuts to the lane-line and makes the hard cut up top for the pass from O3 (diagram B).
 O3 cuts through to the opposite corner, as O4 rotates to the wing.
 Are you beginning to see the pattern here?

 In diagram C, O5 makes the next "L-cut" to the top, and gets the pass from O2.
 O2 cuts through to the corner and O1 rotates up to the wing.
 In diagram D, O4 L-cuts to the top and gets the pass from O5, and O5 cuts through.
 Notice in diagram D that anytime a post player (or someone with a size advantage over a defender) cuts through, he could quickly "come back" to the ball in the paint and post-up for a quick pass inside.
 If the pass is not there, O5 then moves out to the corner, and O3 rotates up to the wing.

-Cutters, ScoringAt all times, we are looking for opportunities to score lay-ups... we are not satisfied in just endlessly running this pattern, but look to score.
-Defenders will start to get frustrated and will start gambling and over-play cutters... and this is when a back-cut is so effective.
+Cutters, ScoringAt all times, we are looking for opportunities to score lay-ups.
+We are not satisfied in just endlessly running this pattern, but look to score.
+Defenders will get frustrated and start gambling and over-play cutters - and this is when a back-cut is so effective.

-If the pass to the cutter O1 is not there, diagram F shows how to "fix things"...
-O1 just moves out to the weak-side corner.
+If the pass to the cutter O1 is not there, diagram F shows how to "fix things".
+O1 moves out to the weak-side corner.
 As soon as he sees O1 back-cutting, the weak-side corner O2, cuts up top to get the next pass from O4.

 Wing Back-screenDiagram H shows a continuation of diagram G, where O4 has passed to O3 and has cut through.
 But this time O4 holds up a fist, indicating to O5 that he will back-screen for O5.
 O5 starts his usual movement up toward the wing, and then suddenly back-cuts around O4's screen for a pass and lay-up.
 After screening, O4 fills the wing and O5 moves out to the corner if he does not receive the pass inside.

 Corner Back-CutDiagram J shows how the ball-side corner-wing player at any time could back-cut, without a back-screen.
-If O1 senses an overplay by his defender, O1 can quickly back-cut to the hoop for a pass and lay-up.
+If O1 senses an overplay by his defender, O1 quickly back-cuts for a pass and lay-up.
 If the pass is not there, O2 passes to O4 L-cutting to the top, and O2 cuts through but this time fills the same-side corner (diagram K).
 O3 cuts up to top as soon as he sees the wing back-cut.

 Dribble-PenetrationThis delay offense is mostly a passing, cutting, and spacing offense.
 However, a player with the ball at the top could take his defender 1-on-1 with the dribble... (more in the members section).